One Thousand and One Nights: Music

+Theatre

+The Thousand and One Nights was adapted into a stage play by Ghina Fawaz.
+The adaptation blends Arabic folklore with contemporary stories, confronting the impact of colonialism while celebrating the resilience of Indigenous communities worldwide through its use of Hakawati oral tradition, poetry, puppetry, and music.
+It was first performed at Columbia University in 2025.
+It received a workshop at La Mama Experimental Theatre Club in 2026.

 Games

 Popular modern games with an Arabian Nights theme include the Prince of Persia series, Crash Bandicoot: Warped, Sonic and the Secret Rings, Disney's Aladdin, Bookworm Adventures, and the pinball table Tales of the Arabian Nights.
 Additionally, the popular card game Magic: The Gathering released an expansion set titled Arabian Nights.

-The Demoman in Team Fortress 2 has a set titled One Thousand and One Demoknights, including three weapons and one cosmetic item.

-Sultan’s Game, developed by Double Cross and released for Steam on March 30, 2025, is “a card-based simulation and narrative game, inspired by The One Thousand and One Nights,” in which players are commanded by the Sultan “to play a cruel game.
+Sultan's Game, developed by Double Cross and released for Steam on March 30, 2025, is “a card-based simulation and narrative game, inspired by The One Thousand and One Nights,” in which players are commanded by the Sultan “to play a cruel game.
 Each week you draw a card, and have to complete its challenge within seven days.
-Forced to make dreadful choices to beat the Sultan’s Game and save your own life, you will have to find a way to survive not just the Game, but its consequences too.”
-In addition to the challenges imposed by the Sultan, the game includes a variety of narrative events that explore themes such as survival, betrayal, ambition, lust, and poetic justice.Just over three months after its release, the game surpassed one million copies sold.
+Forced to make dreadful choices to beat the Sultan's Game and save your own life, you will have to find a way to survive not just the Game, but its consequences too.”
+In addition to the challenges imposed by the Sultan, the game includes a variety of narrative events that explore themes such as survival, betrayal, ambition, lust, and poetic justice.
+Just over three months after its release, the game surpassed one million copies sold.

 Illustrators

-Many artists have illustrated the Arabian nights, including: Pierre-Clément Marillier for Le Cabinet des Fées (1785–1789), Gustave Doré, Léon Carré (Granville, 1878 – Alger, 1942), Roger Blachon, Françoise Boudignon, André Dahan, Amato Soro, Albert Robida, Alcide Théophile Robaudi and Marcelino Truong; Vittorio Zecchin (Murano, 1878 – Murano, 1947) and Emanuele Luzzati; The German Morgan; Mohammed Racim (Algiers, 1896 – Algiers 1975), Sani ol-Molk (1849–1856), Anton Pieck and Emre Orhun, Virginia Frances Sterrett (1928).
+Many artists have illustrated the Arabian Nights, including Pierre-Clément Marillier for Le Cabinet des Fées (1785–1789), Gustave Doré, Léon Carré (Granville, 1878 – Alger, 1942), Roger Blachon, Françoise Boudignon, André Dahan, Amato Soro, Albert Robida, Alcide Théophile Robaudi and Marcelino Truong; Vittorio Zecchin (Murano, 1878 – Murano, 1947) and Emanuele Luzzati; The German Morgan; Mohammed Racim (Algiers, 1896 – Algiers 1975), Sani ol-Molk (1849–1856), Anton Pieck and Emre Orhun, Virginia Frances Sterrett (1928).

-Famous illustrators for British editions include: Arthur Boyd Houghton, John Tenniel, John Everett Millais and George John Pinwell for Dalziel's Illustrated Arabian Nights Entertainments, published in 1865; Walter Crane for Aladdin's Picture Book (1876); Frank Brangwyn for the 1896 edition of Lane's translation; Albert Letchford for the 1897 edition of Burton's translation; Edmund Dulac for Stories from the Arabian Nights (1907), Princess Badoura (1913) and Sindbad the Sailor & Other Tales from the Arabian Nights (1914).
+Famous illustrators for British editions include Arthur Boyd Houghton, John Tenniel, John Everett Millais and George John Pinwell for Dalziel's Illustrated Arabian Nights Entertainments, published in 1865; Walter Crane for Aladdin's Picture Book (1876); Frank Brangwyn for the 1896 edition of Lane's translation; Albert Letchford for the 1897 edition of Burton's translation; Edmund Dulac for Stories from the Arabian Nights (1907), Princess Badoura (1913) and Sindbad the Sailor & Other Tales from the Arabian Nights (1914).
 Others artists include John D. Batten, (Fairy Tales From The Arabian Nights, 1893), Kay Nielsen, Eric Fraser, Errol le Cain, Maxfield Parrish, W. Heath Robinson and Arthur Szyk (1954).